miles-118/react-ridge-state-issues/readme.md

 - Adding `["@babel/plugin-transform-modules-commonjs"],` to `apps/next/.babelrc.json` changes the error to `ESM packages (react-ridge-state) need to be imported.
 Use 'import' to reference the package instead. https://nextjs.org/docs/messages/import-esm-externals`

+This thread seems to be related to this error: [https://github.com/vercel/next.js/discussions/35217#discussioncomment-2343861](https://github.com/vercel/next.js/discussions/35217#discussioncomment-2343861)

 ```
 {
   "presets": [